Phrase and beyond

 Over time, machine translation development has yielded several types of machine translation systems, each with its own strengths and weaknesses.
 The 3 most common types of machine translation include rule-based, statistical, and neural machine translation.

 The earliest form of machine translation, rule-based MT, relied on a large, predefined set of linguistic rules that helped the software transfer the meaning of text between languages.
-It had overall low quality, and it required adding languages manually as well as a significant amount of human post-editing.
+Overall, it had low quality translation, and it required adding languages manually as well as a significant amount of human post-editing.

 Rule-based MT is rarely used today.